 The grading scripts check the file system's correctness based on the

 contents of the file copied out in the second run.
-This means that your
+This means

-file system is implemented well enough to support
+until the file system is implemented well enough to support

-tar program is fairly demanding (it requires both extensible
+tar program is fairly demanding (it requires

-then, you can ignore errors from
+work.
+Until then, you can ignore errors from

-extracted file system.
+regarding the extracted file system.